mosaicnetworks/babble/docs/blockchain.rst

 the blocks.

-The 'Timestamp' is a Unix timestamp (number of seconds since January 1st, 1970) corresponding to the median of the timestamps in the hashgraph Frame.
+The 'Timestamp' is a Unix timestamp (number of seconds since January 1st, 1970) corresponding to the median of the timestamps of the famous witnesses in the frame's round-received.
 Upon creating a hashgraph Event, a Unix timestamp is automatically added to it using the creator's system clock.
-The Block's timestamp is a median of the timestamps included in the Event's that make up the block's frame.
+The Block's timestamp is the median of the timestamps included in the famous witnesses of the block's round-received.
 Note that nodes may have non-synchronised clocks, and may purposefuly tinker with their clocks to bias the block timestamp.
-It is possible for a subset of nodes (even less than 1/3) to collude and manipulate the block timestamps, so this value should be used cautiously.

 The FrameHash corresponds to the Frame in the hashgraph at RoundReceived.
 It is used in the FastSync protocol to verify the relationship between the Block and